Association between air temperature and unintentional drowning risk in the United Kingdom 2012-2019: a nationwide case crossover study

 OBJECTIVE: Drowning is a leading cause of death.
 The World Health Organization (WHO) and United Nations (UN) emphasise the need for population-level data-driven approaches to examine risk factors to improve water safety policies.
 Weather conditions, have the potential to influence drowning risk behaviours as people are more likely to spend time around water and/or undertake risky activities in aquatic spaces as a behavioural thermoregulatory response (e.g., seeking coolth).

-Results: Mean maximum air temperature on case and control days was 15.36oC and 14.80oC, respectively.
-A 1oC increase in air temperature was associated with a 7.2% increase in unintentional drowning risk.
+RESULTS: Mean maximum air temperature on case and control days was 15.36 °C and 14.80 °C, respectively.
+A 1 °C increase in air temperature was associated with a 7.2% increase in unintentional drowning risk.
 This relationship existed for males only.
-Drowning risk was elevated on days where air temperature reached 15-19.9oC (Odds Ratio; OR: 1.75), 20-24.9oC (OR: 1.87), and ≥25oC (OR: 4.67), compared with days <10oC.
-The greatest elevations in risk appeared to be amongst males and when alcohol intoxication was suspected.
+Drowning risk was elevated on days where air temperature reached 15-19.9 °C (Odds Ratio; OR: 1.75), 20-24.9 °C (OR: 1.87), and ≥ 25 °C (OR: 4.67), compared with days <10 °C. The greatest elevations in risk appeared to be amongst males and when alcohol intoxication was suspected.
 Precipitation showed no significant association with unintentional drowning risk.

 Language: en